Recent ALICE results relevant for PDFs at low and high-$x$, saturation: Introduction

 \section{Introduction}

 Heavy-ion collisions recreate a hot and dense, deconfined state of nuclear matter known as the Quark-Gluon Plasma (QGP).
 In contrast, small systems like proton-proton, proton-nucleus, and $\gamma$-nucleus collisions are not expected to form a hot, thermalized medium.
 Nevertheless, some QGP-like signatures, such as the suppression of quarkonium, can occur due to medium-induced modifications.
 These phenomena are referred to as cold nuclear matter (CNM) effects.
 Disentangling CNM effects from the QGP is crucial for accurately interpreting heavy-ion collision data.
 Additionally, CNM effects play a significant role in understanding nucleon and nucleus structure.

-The CNM effects are quantified using the nuclear modification factor: $R_{iA}(x,Q^{2}) = (1/A)f_{iA}(x,Q^{2})/f_{i}(x,Q^{2})$, where $f_{iA}(x,Q^{2})$ is the Parton distribution function (PDF) of a parton flavour “$i$” inside a proton bound in a nucleus, and $f_{i}(x,Q^{2})$ is PDF of a free proton.
-A is the number of nucleon of the target nucleus.
-PDF depends on both Bjorken$-x$ and momentum transfer scale $Q^{2}$.
+The CNM effects are quantified using the nuclear modification factor: $R_{iA}(x,Q^{2}) = (1/A)f_{iA}(x,Q^{2})/f_{i}(x,Q^{2})$, where $f_{iA}(x,Q^{2})$ is the Parton Distribution Function (PDF) of a parton flavour “$i$” inside a proton bound in a nucleus, and $f_{i}(x,Q^{2})$ is the PDF of a free proton.
+A is the number of nucleons of the target nucleus.
+The PDF depends on both Bjorken$-x$ and momentum transfer scale $Q^{2}$.
 A value of $R_{iA}(x,Q^{2})= 1$ indicates the absence of nuclear effect~\cite{EPhJC822022413}.

 At low Bjorken$-x$ the gluon density increases with decreasing $x$ and eventually saturates~\cite{EPCJ752015580}.
 Two CNM effects of particular interest at LHC energies are gluon saturation and gluon shadowing.
 These phenomena can be explored through vector meson photoproduction in ultra-peripheral collisions (UPCs), which provide access to extremely low Bjorken$-x$ values (down to approximately $10^{-6}$ at LHC energies, Eqn.~\ref{eqn1}).
 UPCs thus serve as a valuable tool to probe the structure of nuclei and nucleons.